dcos/dcos-ui/.github/PULL_REQUEST_TEMPLATE.md

 - ⚠️ Wasnt able to test it yet, cluster is still starting… 😅 -->

-## Testing
+## Dependencies

 <!--
-What is needed to test the changes? e.g. specific cluster, service definitions How can one see the result of your work? e.g. configurations, URLs -->
+What needs to happen before this can be merged? e.g. PRs merged, other events -->

 ## Trade-offs